Jenna Gregory

 Professor Jenna Gregory (born 22 January 1984) BSc MSc MMedSci PhD MBChir (Cantab.)
 FRCPath is a British clinical academic and consultant histopathologist who holds a Clinical Chair at the University of Aberdeen, specializing in neurodegenerative diseases with a focus on early detection and disease prevention.
 She serves as Clinical Lead for the NHS Grampian Tissue Bank.
 Jenna’s research investigates the pathomechanisms of ALS-FTSD and other neurodegenerative diseases with a translational focus on combining early detection priorities with precision-medicine principles to empower precision-prevention strategies.

-She is a qualified and internationally established researcher, clinician, clinical trialist, biobanker, biomarker developer, and neuroscience thought leader, holding academic qualification in neuroscience (BSc, PhD), clinical trials (MSc), and molecular pathology (MMedSci) with professional qualifications in medicine (MBChir) and pathology (FRCPath).
+She is a researcher and clinician, with experience in running clinical trials and biomarker development.
+She holds academic qualification in neuroscience (BSc, PhD), clinical trials (MSc), and molecular pathology (MMedSci) with professional qualifications in medicine (MBChir) and pathology (FRCPath).

 Early life and education

 Jenna Gregory was born in Stockport, England.
 She began her medical education at the University of St Andrews in 2003, where she obtained an intercalated BSc in Neuroscience in 2007.

 In 2007, Gregory joined the University of Cambridge as part of the MD PhD programme, obtaining her PhD in Chemistry and Medicine in 2011 under the supervision of Chris DobsonFRS FMedSci FRSC.

 In 2013, she entered the academic foundation programme at the University of Edinburgh, completing a part-time MSc in Clinical Trials (2013–2016) and a MMedSci in Molecular Pathology (2016–2017).
 She began specialist training in pathology in 2017.

 In 2018, Gregory established her independent research group as a clinical lecturer at the University of Edinburgh and was awarded a Scottish Clinical Research Excellence Development Scheme (SCREDS) Clinical Lectureship.
 She later received a Jean Shanks Foundation Grant and a Pathological Society Clinical Lecturer Support Grant.

 Gregory moved to University of Aberdeen in 2022, where she established her research group as a Senior Lecturer at the Institute of Medical Sciences.
 She qualified as a consultant histopathologist (FRCPath) in 2021 and began practicing with NHS Grampian in 2022.
 She became clinical lead for the NHS Grampian Biorepository/Tissue bank in 2023.

 She became Clinical Professor at the University of Aberdeen in 2024.